qiuziyan1998/falconfs/README.md

 We conduct the experiments in a cluster of 13 dual-socket machines, whose configuration is shown above.
 To better simulate large scale deployment in data centers, we have the following setups:
 - First, to expand the test scale, we abstract each machine into two nodes, with each node bound to one socket, one SSD, and one NIC, scaling up the testbed to 26 nodes.
 - Second, to simulate the resource ratio in real deployment, we reduce the server resources to 4 cores per node.
-So that we can:
-  - generate sufficient load to stress the servers with a few client nodes.
+So that we can generate sufficient load to stress the servers with a few client nodes.
-  - correctly simulate the 4:1 ratio between CPU cores and NVMe SSDs in typical real deployments.
 In the experiments below, we run 4 metadata nodes and 12 data nodes for each DFS instance and saturate them with 10 client nodes.
 All DFSs do not enable metadata or data replication.

 **Compared Systems:**